Rupert (TV series): Broadcast

 It was broadcast in syndication on YTV in Canada.
-In the United States, the series first aired on Nickelodeon as part of Nick Jr. in 1995 before moving to CBS Saturday mornings in 1999.
+In the United States, the series first aired on Nickelodeon as part of the Nick Jr. block in 1995 before moving to CBS Saturday mornings in 1999.
 Repeats of the series came to Disney Channel on the Playhouse Disney block, Toon Disney, and on Qubo from January 8, 2007, to July 25, 2020.

 The series was broadcast in the United Kingdom on CITV, Tiny Pop, and KidsCo.
-In Australia, the series was broadcast on the ABC It aired broadcasting network and later on the Australian Nickelodeon network and on TV2 in New Zealand.
+In Portugal, the series was broadcast during the 1990s on the RTP channel.
+In Australia, the series was broadcast on ABC, and later on Nickelodeon Australia, as well as on TV2 in New Zealand.
 It aired on RTÉ in Ireland as part of their children's block The Den.

-In South America, the series was broadcast in Brazil by TV Cultura from February 2, 1998 to 2006, with audience peaks, according to the Folha de São Paulo portal, between 2002 and 2004.
-In South Africa, the series was broadcast on both Bop TV and M-Net as part of their wrapper programme for children K-T.V..
+In South America, the series was broadcast in Brazil by TV Cultura from February 2, 1998 to 2006, with audience peaks between 2002 and 2004, according to the Folha de São Paulo portal.
+In South Africa, the series was broadcast on both Bop TV and M-Net as part of their wrapper programme for children, K-T.V.
+In Zimbabwe, the series aired on both ZBC and ZTV.
+In Kenya, it aired on KBC.
 The series was also played in Namibia on NBC.

-It also aired in the United Arab Emirates; it was broadcast on the English free for air channel Dubai 33.
-In Portugal, the series was broadcast during the 1990s on the RTP channel.
-In Zimbabwe, the series aired on both ZBC and ZTV.
+Rupert also aired in the United Arab Emirates; it was broadcast on the English free-for-air channel Dubai 33.
 The series was also broadcast on RTB in Brunei.
-In the American overseas territory Guam, the series was screened on KUAM-LP.
-In Kenya, it aired on KBC.
-In Saudi Arabia, the series was played on the country's English speaking channel Saudi 2, and In the Arab World, it aired on Spacetoon from 2000 to 2014 in Arabic.
+In Guam, the series was screened on KUAM-LP.
+In Saudi Arabia, the series was played on the country's English-speaking channel Saudi 2, and in the Arab world, it aired on Spacetoon from 2000 to 2014 in Arabic.

 Theme and closing song

-Both the theme and closing song were composed by Milan Kymlicka They are based on Robert Schumann's The Happy Farmer, Returning from Work in F major, Op.
+Both the theme and closing song were composed by Milan Kymlicka.
+They are based on Robert Schumann's The Happy Farmer, Returning from Work in F major, Op.
 68, No. 10.

-When the series aired on Nickelodeon in the U.S., a different theme song was used, with lyrics and vocals in the intro, and an instrumental of the same tune in the outro.
+When the series aired on Nickelodeon in the US, a different theme song was used, with lyrics and vocals in the intro, and an instrumental of that same tune in the outro.
 This composition, Rupert's Number One, was co-penned by Sheree Jeacocke and Gerry Mosby.

 Feature film version

-According to BBC News, in 2000, Nelvana made plans to produce a feature film about Rupert at Hollywood studios but the project was not implemented.
+According to BBC News, Nelvana made plans in 2000 to produce a Hollywood feature film based on the Rupert property, but the project was not implemented.
 The film would have been released possibly between 2001 and 2002.